Discover local Swiss foods from the canton of Neuchâtel at the Hotel Palafitte.

 - La Table de Palafitte, Route des Gouttes-d’Or 2, 2008 Neuchâtel, +41 (0)32 723 02 02, palafitte.ch/en.

-- “Modern elegance and tranquility at Hotel Palafitte on Lake Neuchâtel” – an article about my experience staying at the hotel, via Newly Swissed.
+- “Modern elegance and tranquility at Hotel Palafitte on Lake Neuchâtel” – my article via Newly Swissed

 - Neuchâtel – Vin et Terroir